 A minimum of four hours of Essential Shelter Help must be completed before volunteers are allowed to work directly with animals.

-Volunteers are required to clock in and out of their shifts using the timeclock in the reception area.
+Volunteers are required to clock in and out of their shifts using the timeclock or app.

-Advancement as a volunteer is contingent on fulfilling the minimum posted requirements for that the desired position, along with securing the permission of the Volunteer Manager, and, when applicable, the Area Supervisor.
+Advancement as a volunteer is contingent on fulfilling the minimum posted requirements for that the desired position, along with securing the permission of the Volunteer Coordinator, and, when applicable, the Area Supervisor.

 Failure to abide by these Volunteer Policies and the policies of Lawrence Humane Society will result in volunteer privileges being revoked, in accordance with organizational policy.